The 5 Levels of Leadership

 - Reading and applying books on leadership.

-- Reading leadership blogs such as Leadership Now or Kevin Eikenberry’s Leadership Blog.
+- Reading leadership blogs such as Leadership Now, Kevin Eikenberry’s Leadership Blog, or Leadership Turn.

 - Studying great leaders and working to develop your own style.